-During the year, STDC demonstrated a high level of environmental and administrative performance with the resource consents in relation to the Waverley WWTP.
+During the year, STDC demonstrated a good level of environmental and a high level of administrative performance with the resource consents in relation to the Waverley WWTP.
 The Waverley WWTP was well maintained and operated, and performed satisfactorily throughout the monitoring period.
 The performance of the system was considered to be typical of a biological treatment system receiving essentially domestic wastes, and continued to show some improvements compared to historical wastewater quality.
-Minor impacts from the discharge were noted on the water quality of the Wairoa Stream tributary, mainly in relation to increases in turbidity and E. coli and a significant decrease in the black disc measurement.
-However, these and other effects were readily assimilated, first by the aquatic weed growth in the tributary, and then in the extensive lhupuku Wetland area located downstream of Beach Road.
+Minor impacts from the discharge were noted on the water quality of the Wairoa Stream tributary.
+However, these and other effects were readily assimilated, first by the aquatic weed growth in the tributary, and then in the extensive Ihupuku Wetland area located downstream of Beach Road.